Speaking Part 1

 We I have recently finished my graduation from a reputed university majoring Business Administration.
 I want to pursue my higher education from a large university in the United Kingdom.
 I dream to become a successful entrepreneur in Information technology someday.
 I like reading books, listening to music and travelling to new places.
 I like my father very much and he is the best mentor I ever had.

 I have a lovely happy family with 5 members.
-My father is working as a professor in a university and my mother is a manager in a private bank.
+My father is working as a professor at a university and my mother is a manager in a private bank.
 I have got a younger brother and a sister who is three years senior to me.
 I have a very close relationship with my parents and siblings.
 We often go out to watch movies and for shopping.
 I have so many happy memories of my family and I will always love my parents for the unparalleled contribution and sacrifices they have for me.
 My grandmother used to live with us and she died a few years ago.
 I often miss her.
 She was a loving and caring person, probably the kindest and benevolent woman in the world.

 Study:• Do you work or study?